GeethanjaliM25/File-transfer-Application-Using-TCP-Protocol/README.md

 Server running...
 Waiting for incoming files...

-3️⃣ Start the Web Client (Terminal 2) python app.py
+2  Start the Web Client (Terminal 2) python app.py

 Open in browser:
 👉 http://127.0.0.1:5000

-4️⃣ Upload a File
+3  Upload a File

 Select any file

 Click Upload

-TCP sends the file to server
+The file is sent to the server using TCP protocol

 UI displays:

 📄 File Name

-📏 File Size
+📏 File Size (KB/MB)

-⏱ Transfer Time
+⏱ Transfer Time (seconds)

 5️⃣ View Received Files

+Open:
 👉 http://127.0.0.1:5000/received

-Displays files as blue clickable links.
+All received files appear as blue clickable download links.

 🧠 Why TCP?
-(CN Viva)
+(CN Viva Answer)

 TCP is used because it provides:

 ✔ Reliable Delivery
 ✔ Ordered Transmission

-✔ No data loss
+✔ No Data Loss

-✔ Error-free communication
+✔ Error-Free Communication

-✔ Flow & congestion control
+✔ Flow & Congestion Control

-UDP ❌ cannot guarantee reliability, so it is not suitable for file transfer.
+🔴 UDP cannot guarantee reliability, so it is not suitable for file transfer.

 🔍 How the System Works
 🟦 Client Side (Flask UI)

 User selects a file

-File is sent using TCP socket
+File is sent using a TCP socket

-UI shows name, size, and time
+UI shows file name, size, and transfer time

 🟥 Server Side (server.py)

 Listens for incoming connections

-Receives file completely
+Receives the file fully

-Saves in files/received/
+Saves it inside files/received/

 Prints file name in terminal

+This clearly demonstrates a Client–Server Architecture.

 👍 Advantages

-Reliable file transfer
+✅ Reliable file transfer

-Simple CN demonstration
+✅ Simple & clear CN concept demonstration

-Attractive UI
+✅ Attractive web UI

-OS independent

-Easy for viva/exhibition
+✅ Works on any OS

+✅ Ideal for viva / exhibition

 ⚠️ Limitations